dfelinto/blender-manual/modeling/surfaces/editing.rst

 Just like :doc:`curves <modeling/curves/editing#joining_or_merging_curves>`, merging two surfaces requires that a single edge, a border row of control points, from two separate surfaces are selected.
 This means that the surfaces must be part of the same object.
 For example, you can't join two surfaces while in :guilabel:`Object` mode - but you can of course, as with any objects of the same type, FIXME(TODO: Internal Link;
-[[#Joining Objects|join two or more {{Literal|Surface}} objects]] ) into one object (:kbd:`ctrl-J`) - they just won't be "linked" or merged in a single one… Yes, it's a bit confusing!
+[[#Joining Objects|join two or more {{Literal|Surface}} objects]] ) into one object (:kbd:`ctrl-J`) - they just won't be "linked" or merged in a single one...
+Yes, it's a bit confusing!

 This command is equivalent to creating edges or :kbd:`F` aces for meshes (hence its shortcut), and so it only works in :guilabel:`Edit` mode.